-Hundreds of clinicians in emergency departments across the country are using the MultiScale Hive solution and the Connect-ED product to revolutionize how their EHR data is used.
+Hundreds of clinicians in emergency departments across the country are using MultiScale Hive apps to revolutionize how their EHR data is used.
 With streaming access to operationally relevant EHR data, these clinicians have instant access to the patient information they need to communicate, collaborate and work together to transform care delivery.
-These are some of their stories.
+Here are some of their stories.

 Russ Kino, MD, Medical Director Emergency Services/CMIO, Providence Saint John’s Health Center

 Dr. Kino explains how MultiScale is providing the real-time ability to change things on the fly—with staffing, the distribution of patients, and determining the optimal allocation of resources.